 Becky’s mom Fiona first learned about assistive technology from an occupational therapist when Becky was a toddler.
 They began her journey towards literacy with low-tech AAC (augmentative and alternative communication), such as picture communication books and switch access tools.
-Becky started with early versions of Tobii Dynavox eye gaze technology and communication software when she was seven and now uses the Snap Core First app on an I-Series device as her main communication aid.
+Becky started with early versions of Tobii Dynavox eye gaze technology and communication software when she was seven and now uses the TD Snap app on an I-Series device as her main communication aid.
 Through sheer determination and courage, Becky has not only achieved literacy; she is preparing to graduate from high school.
 Her favourite features on the I-Series are outdoor eye tracking, which allows her to study outside, and the Partner Window, which encourages eye contact and keeps people from reading over her shoulder.
 She’s also indulging her love of social media with Communicator 5 Accessible Apps.
 Becky uses a PCEye Plus eye tracker combined with a desktop computer for school work and gaming, as well as an EyeMobile Plus with a tablet for playing Minecraft and testing new software.